Once you receive your form I-20 from Barnard, you must apply for F-1 student status.

 Step 3: Make sure your passport is valid.

 When you apply for a visa or enter the U.S., your passport must be valid for at least 6 months into the future.
-Some countries are exempt from this requirement and have their passports automatically extended for 6 months which means that you can use your passport up until the written expiration date.
-This rule applies to subsequent entries to the U.S. while traveling as a student.
-Click here for a list of countries exempt from this rule.
+Some countries are exempt from this requirement and have their passports automatically extended for 6 months, which means that you can use your passport up until the written expiration date.
+Please check in with the appropriate consulate or embassy to determine if you qualify for this exemption.